aphiria/aphiria/README.md

 This will disable automatically parsing POST data into `$_POST` and multipart data into `$_FILES`.

-> **Note:** If you're developing any non-Opulence applications on the same web server, then it's probably better to use _.user.ini_ because it'll only apply this setting to your Opulence application.
+> **Note:** If you're developing any non-Opulence applications on the same web server, then it's probably better to use <a href="http://php.net/manual/en/configuration.file.per-user.php" target="_blank">_.user.ini_</a> because it'll only apply this setting to your Opulence application.
 Alternatively, you could add `php_value enable_post_data_reading 0` to an _.htaccess_ file or to your _httpd.conf_.

 <h4 id="why-not-use-psr-7">Why Not Use PSR-7?</h4>